Main grower and erstwhile working horseman

 Worked for Ruskin Mill College, the Soil Association and the National Trust.

 There are also a couple of cats hanging around, who are officially vermin control, but they tend to show up for the grub and then slink off again.

 Our house and market garden is set in just over an acre of land and is surrounded by woodland.
 This is where we do our propagation, grow salads and other varieties that need a bit of tender loving care.
 We have protected cropping here which allows us to grow all year round, even in the current unpredictable climate.

-The boys have grown up and moved onto to pastures new so that they can help with an exciting new project on the far side of the country.
-We’ve had long and happy years working together, but as we’ve shifted focus it was only right to let them leave the nest.
-We’ll be benefitting from their beautiful rich muck in our compost for a few years yet and they send us regular postcards showing off all their new friends and skills.
+The boys grew up and moved onto to pastures new to help an exciting new project on the far side of the country.
+We had long and happy years working together, but as we shifted focus it was only right to let them pick up their tools and carry on their journeyman adventure.
+We’re still benefiting from their beautiful rich compost and we love to hear how they’re doing.